-Upstart Crow is a sitcom based around the life of William Shakespeare, which makes some attempt at acknowledging the historical figures and facts that relate to Shakespeare’s life, as well as follow the production of the plays in a roughly chronological sequence (each episode usually revolves around the experiences in Shakespeare’s life which then inspire him to produce a play inspired by them).
+Upstart Crow is a sitcom based around the life of William Shakespeare, which makes some attempt at acknowledging the historical figures and facts that relate to Shakespeare’s life, as well as following the production of the plays in a roughly chronological sequence (each episode usually revolves around the experiences in Shakespeare’s life which then inspire him to produce a play).
 First produced in 2016, marking the Shakespearean quatercentenary, the series is written by Ben Elton, and has obvious echoes of the series he wrote with Richard Curtis, Blackadder II.
-Both are set in the Elizabethan era, both feature a central male character each with a circle of associates to whom they are often abusive yet on whose company the rely, and each the victim of malign characters of higher station than theirs.
+Both are set in the Elizabethan era, both feature a central male character with a circle of acolytes on whose company they rely, both are the victim of malign characters of higher station than theirs.

 Shakespeare also provides Upstart Crow with its best lines.
 A paradoxical feature of the series is that jokes are continually made at the expense of Shakespeare’s reputation, characters complaining at how dull, improbable or convoluted his work can be, yet at the same time it revels in quoting from the plays in a manner than can only silence all criticism.
 Time and again, beautiful words halt action and argument:

 Grief fills the room up of my absent child,